fdietz/team_dashboard/README.markdown

 Team Dashboard lets you visualize your team's metrics all in one place (see [Screenshot](https://github.com/fdietz/team_dashboard/raw/master/gh-pages/screenshot.png)).

-This beta version leverages Graphite as the first input source to display graphs and other widgets.
+It has built-in support for [Graphite](http://graphite.wikidot.com/) and makes it really easy to add more input sources.

-It is implemented as a Rails app and uses MySQL to store your custom dashboards.
+It is implemented as a Rails app and uses MySQL to store your custom dashboards configuration.

 ## Getting Started